jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 * We'll look into some of the challenges of composite class design and see which problems are unsolved by current vocabulary types.

-* We'll run through our reference implementations of the two proposed new types.
+* We'll look at implementations of the two proposed new types.

 ---